YugantGotmare/E-Learning-Platform/README.md

-## *learnhub* - A Django-based elearning-platform to maintain all your study-related stuff clustered at one place.
+## *E-Learning Platform* - A Django-based elearning-platform to maintain all your study-related stuff clustered at one place.

 ### Features :
 1. **Assignments** - Add assignments to the list, prioritizing them by their deadlines.